Skip to main content

 Cluster headaches need a different playbook.
 We focus on circadian rhythm work, high-flow oxygen for acute attacks, vitamin D loading, and verapamil or galcanezumab for prevention.
 Cluster patients also benefit from rapid coordination with a neurologist for refractory cases.

 Yes, pregnancy often changes the migraine pattern.
 Many patients see fewer attacks in the second and third trimesters as estrogen stabilizes.
-Postpartum, especially around weaning, attacks often return.
+Postpartum, particularly around weaning, attacks often return.
 We plan medication choices carefully with your OB.

-Yes, occipital nerve blocks can be very helpful in selected patients, especially those with pain at the base of the skull.
+Yes, occipital nerve blocks can be very helpful in selected patients, particularly those with pain at the base of the skull.
 The injection uses lidocaine and sometimes a small amount of steroid to quiet the greater occipital nerve.
 We coordinate with headache specialists who perform these.

 Related Intelligence